CSNW/sql-bricks/readme.md

 // SELECT * FROM user INNER JOIN address ON user.addr_id = address.id
 ```

+### Pseudo-Views

-**Pseudo-Views:** Another way that SQL Bricks allows re-use is through pseudo-views.
+Another way that SQL Bricks allows re-use is through pseudo-views.
 This isn't as helpful for Postgres, where native views are fast, but it is helpful for MySQL and SQLite, where views can introduce performance problems (unless they can be flattened, see the "Subquery Flattening" section of [the SQLite Query Planner](http://www.sqlite.org/optoverview.html)).

 SQL Bricks allows the definition of a pseudo-view, consisting of a main table, optional join tables and optional where criteria.
 Queries can then join to (and alias) this pseudo-view (the pseudo-view's join tables are prefixed with the view's alias):